bastihaase/Insight18b-SparkSQL-Array/README.md

 I have conducted more testing with more complicated queries.
 The results were similar to the isolated results.
 There were certain join queries were the UDF version needed more memory to not crash, but I have not investigated this in detail yet.

+I also tested performance in the streaming setup where the performance was again similar.

  ### Amazon Purchase data statistics